 Debt can help you fulfill your dreams and move you forward in achieving your financial goals.
 Debt can also turn into your worst nightmare if you aren’t careful.
 So how do you use debt, rather than letting debt abuse you?

 Step one is to get yourself out of credit card debt.
 If you are in credit card debt, then you need to figure out why you are still in debt, then take the necessary steps to pay it off.
 You can use a debt payoff calculator (like this one from The Simple Dollar) to get you going.

 Step two is to stay out of credit card debt.
 It can be easy to use debt in a way that does not support your financial goals.
 Using a credit card to buy the latest gadget, that new pair of shoes, or to take that vacation when you don’t have the money can have harsh long-term financial consequences… this is when the Rule of 72 can work against you!
 Unfortunately, poor spending habits can be hard to break.
 As your income increases, you develop more expensive tastes, and your credit card balance continues to rise.
 It is a cycle that, sadly, isn’t broken by many people.
 Don’t be a part of those statistics!

 There are definitely ways to work the system and use debt to your advantage.
 Carrying a credit card balance is not one of them, which is why that is step one.
 So, if you are still in credit card debt, bookmark this post and come back to it when you are out of credit card debt.
-If you are ready to get out of debt so you can start using debt to your advantage, contact us or schedule your complimentary consultation today to get started!
+If you are ready to get out of debt so you can start using debt to your advantage, click here to schedule your complimentary consultation today to get started!